yumagulovrn/dao-choc-ble/README.md

 - [ ] Add references to inspiration sources
 - [ ] Add link to a firmware
 - [ ] Add link to a bootloader
+- [ ] Add "Guide to the CERN-OHL-P v2"
 - [ ] Make release v1.0